NOTE: The following autobiography is severely outdated, as a lot has changed in the past few years. I promise that updates are coming soon.

 A few months into working at Alkami, I was given the large task of building the front-end of their new Business Banking project from the ground up.
 I’m ever thankful that I got to work on that project, as it really taught me a lot and also gave me a lot of valuable experience.
 For the first two years, I mostly worked on creating the front-end of Business Banking.
 The last year or so was spent on maintaining that project, while helping out in other areas of the application that needed more love.

-But in September of 2016, I decided to quit my comfortable, well-paying job as a software engineer.
+But in September of 2016, I decided to quit.

 Why did you quit?